Town plans and views

 Thereafter, for most of the sixteenth century, German cartographers led the way in producing town plans in a more modern sense.

-issued in Basle his Cosmographia, containing about sixty plans and views, some in plan form, but many still using the old type of outline in elevation, and still others in a bird's-eye view.
+In 1544 Sebastian Münster issued in Basle his Cosmographia containing about sixty plans and views, some in plan form, but many still using the old type of outline in elevation, and still others in bird's-eye view.